primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         are swapped.
 At least
         one row will be returned for every row in the right table, and columns from the left row will be filled with NULL if the ON criteria does not match.
-In SQLAlchemy, outer joins are left outer joins.
+Right outer joins are not frequently used.

     subquery
         A ``SELECT`` statement embedded in another ``SELECT`` statement.
 Data